-We have audited the consolidated financial statements of Granite Creek Copper Ltd. ("the Company"), which comprise the consolidated statement of financial position as at May 31, 2021 and 2020 and the consolidated statements of comprehensive loss, changes in shareholders' equity and cash flows for the year ended May 31, 2021 and ten months ended May 31, 2020, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Granite Creek Copper Ltd. ("the Company"), which comprise the consolidated statements of financial position as at May 31, 2022 and 2021 and the consolidated statements of comprehensive loss, changes in shareholders' equity and cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at March 31, 2021 and 2020, and its financial performance and its cash flows for the year ended May 31, 2021 and ten months ended May 31, 2020 in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at May 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").